satuhearty/tvsunnah-podcast/_posts/special-group-of-people/2017-09-19-whats-in-it-for-ibadurrahman.md

 podcast: special-group-of-people
 permalink: podcast/special-group-of-people/:title
 image: assets/images/pic02.jpg
+description: What are the benefits of being one of the people who are in the special group?
 ---

-What are the benefits of being one of the people who are in the special group?